-There has been a lot of buzz recently about three-dimensional mammography, otherwise known as tomosynthesis.
+There has been a lot of buzz recently about 3D mammography, otherwise known as breast tomosynthesis.

 A second problem with screening mammography is that it does not detect all cancers, especially in patients with dense breasts.
 In addition to mammography, some other optional tests may be recommended to detect more cancers, such as ultrasound or MRI.
 Additional testing will find more breast cancers, but all testing – until now – adds to the burden of false positives.
 It seems there is no free lunch: If you increase your ability to detect more cancers, the price you pay will be more false positives.